PKWA LAW – FAMILY & DIVORCE LAWYERS IN SINGAPORE

 The Defendant has behaved in such a way that the Plaintiff cannot reasonably be expected to live with him/her.

 The Defendant has deserted or left the Plaintiff for a continuous period of 2 years without any intention of returning.

 The Plaintiff and Defendant have lived apart for a continuous period of at least 3 years and the Defendant agrees to a divorce.

 The Plaintiff and the Defendant have lived apart for a continuous period of at least 4 years.
 No consent is required from the Defendant.

-In a divorce proceeding, the parties may apply for:-
+In a divorce proceeding, the parties may apply for:

-- division of matrimonial assets, including the matrimonial home.
+- division of the matrimonial home.